-Most dude ranches are all-inclusive, which means that meals, accommodations, riding, and activities are all wrapped up in a single weekly price.
+Most dude ranches are all-inclusive, which means that meals, accommodations, riding and activities are all wrapped up in a single weekly price.
 There’s quite a bit that goes into running a ranch (similar to summer camp), and most have great guest-to-staff ratios.
 To that end, they aren’t inexpensive, but they are a good value.

 Traditional dude ranches are focused on horses, but even in that scenario, there are usually plenty of things for non-riders to do.
 Montana’s Flathead Lake Lodge, for example, offers a long list of lake/water activities, plus mountain biking, yoga, shooting, gaming and more.
-At Colorado Trails, fishing is so big that some guests come just for fishing, not riding.
+At Colorado Trails Ranch, fishing is so big that some guests come just for fishing, not riding.
 It varies ranch by ranch, but if nobody in the family wants to ride at all, there are lots of other activity-driven resorts from which to choose that are a better fit than a non-riding dude ranch vacation.

 Families should understand whether there is a dedicated kids’ program at a given ranch, and if so, what age it targets.
 It can be more complicated to find programming for tweens and teens who don’t want to be mixed into the younger kids’ programming, so do careful research if you have kids in this age range.

 The group element is definitely stronger than at a standard hotel.
-Trail rides are usually group activities, although they will be segmented by age and ability and higher-end ranches limit how many riders can go on a single ride.
+Trail rides are usually group activities, although they will be segmented by age and ability and ranches typically limit how many riders can go on a single ride.

 The key question is meals.
-Some ranches have 100% family-style meals, where the tables are shared with staff and other guests.
+Some ranches have 100 percent family-style meals, where the tables are shared with staff and other guests.
 It takes some getting used to, but this social part of the ranch experience is one of the fun elements.
 But there are venues that foster more independence, such as Idaho’s Smith Fork Ranch, where families can opt to eat alone.
 Asking about the guest-to-staff ratio will give you an immediate idea of the level of private outings and personalization offered.

 Western wear is part of the fun, and also part of safety.
 For a week of riding, real riding boots are key.
 Ranches have a variety of policies on this question, and some have a huge variety of boots that guests can borrow.
 Ask ahead of time what the situation is.

 The same goes for hats.
 Kids will wear helmets, but parents may opt instead for shade on their faces, in which case a wide-brimmed cowboy hat is perfect.
-Some ranches have hats for guest to use, but most people end up buying them as souvenirs from the ranch store.
+Some ranches have hats for guests to use, but most people end up buying them as souvenirs from the ranch store.

 Likewise, terrain dictates the speed.
 If you dream of loping day after day, it’s important to understand whether there are flat, safe places for horses to run.
 Some ranches wedged amid steep mountain scenery have more limited opportunities for fast rides.